turingschool/frontend-mod-1-prework/section4/reflection.md

 6. What questions do you still have about classes and/or Objects?

 I'm still unsure as to when a class is better to use than a factory object.
 Does the computer treat them/organize them differently?
 I'm also just curious on how to actually build something using all of the things we've learned - like how an independent function interacts with an object method.
-Or how to organize a project!
-I'm sure I'll learn this later.
+Or how to organize a project.